giorgia-nadizar/slides/VuAmsterdam/index.md

 # What does it have to do with Embodied AI?

-- AI within a body, e.g., a robot → possibly great impacts of real world
+- AI within a body, e.g., a robot → possibly great impacts on real world
-- Particularly important to _understand_ how it works
+- _Understanding_ how it works is of paramount importance

 .center[![Terminator](images/terminator.jpeg)]